Funding opportunity

 These activities may be targeted to the core team assembled to deliver the prosperity partnership, or for the purpose of developing new talent for the sector at all levels and in all roles needed.

-For any doctoral studentships requested, we expect that they receive cohort-based training by either aligning them with existing doctoral investments within the research organisation (for example, a Doctoral Training Partnerships or Collaborative Training Partnership) or through new plans in this prosperity partnership for cohort-based training.
+For any doctoral studentships requested, we expect that they receive cohort-based training by either aligning them with existing doctoral investments within the research organisation (for example, a Doctoral Training Partnership or Collaborative Training Partnership) or through new plans in this prosperity partnership for cohort-based training.
 Details of these approaches will be required.

 We encourage you to follow the principles of the Concordat to Support the Career Development of Researchers and the Technician Commitment.